 Once you’ve landed a job, you will be able to apply for a residence permit.
 To get the residence permit you need to meet a number of requirements including German proficiency.
 Another requirement is that you and your employer must prove that the job position could not be filled by other German citizens, EU citizens, or priority workers.
 Priority workers are those who have been in Germany for a longer time.
 Additionally, you must get approval from the Federal Employment Agency.

 After you have met the requirements, you can apply for a residence permit.
 Your employment contract will decide how long your permit allows you to stay in Germany.
 However, as long as you maintain employment in Germany, you can extend your residence permit to meet it.

-5. Get Health Insurance
+5. Get Health Insurance in Germany

 In Germany, health insurance is mandatory, and this applies from the first day of your stay.
 Having mandatory health insurance ensures that the entire population is covered and this is one of the core factors that help Germany enjoy a high standard of healthcare.
 You can learn more about health insurance and healthcare services in Germany by clicking here .

 Your employer is responsible for enrolling you for German health insurance and other German social security benefits after you start working.
 This includes the German state pension and for work-related accident insurance in Germany.